Chile entry requirements for Portugal passport holders

 Must cover entire stay in Chile

-Your passport needs to be valid for the full duration of your 90-day stay.
-Chile does not enforce a 6-month validity rule for Portuguese passport holders, but airlines may still check for at least 3 months beyond your departure date.
+Your passport needs to be valid for the full duration of your stay in Chile.
+Chile does not enforce the 6-month validity rule for Portuguese passport holders — just make sure it does not expire before you leave.

 Required